 This walk takes you on to the Svínafellsjökull glacier tongue.
 Svínafellsjökull is a breathtaking outlet glacier of the Vatnajökull glacier and the scenery and views are simply stunning.
 You will walk through a wonderland of glacial ice sculptures, meandering through ice ridges and the deep crevasses of the glacier.
 At the outset of your tour, an experienced guide teaches you how to use basic glacier equipment like crampons and ice axes, the required equipment for this tour.

 Day 7 - Relax at the Blue Lagoon with a premium package

 After breakfast, make your way to the Blue Lagoon for a relaxing experience and dinner.
 (Return your hire car at the Keflavik Airport tomorrow morning.)

 - Drink of your choice (you need to ask for this at the bar)

 Drive to Keflavik International Airport and return your hire car before flying out.

-Price per person.
-There are a__ four premium included activities__ on this tour.
+Price per person, twin share.
+There are a four premium included activities on this tour.
 Due to the current volatility of the Icelandic Króna (ISK), this price is indicative.
 We are happy to individually quote this tour for you.

 30 Sep 2020